tfsec/tfsec.github.io/_docs/aws/rds/backup-retention-specified.md

 ---
+title: aws-rds-backup-retention-specified
-title: RDS Cluster and RDS instance should have backup retention longer than default 1 day
+description: RDS Cluster and RDS instance should have backup retention longer than default 1 day
 shortcode: aws-rds-backup-retention-specified
 legacy: AWS091
 summary: RDS Cluster and RDS instance should have backup retention longer than default 1 day